MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

 ## Load Web data using an advanced URL

 When you select **Get Data > From Web** in Power Query Desktop, in most instances you'll enter URLs in the Basic setting.
-However, in some cases you may want to assemble a URL from its separate parts, set a timeout for the browser, or provide individualized URL header data.
+However, in some cases you may want to assemble a URL from its separate parts, set a timeout for the connection, or provide individualized URL header data.
 In this case, select the **Advanced** option in the **From Web** dialog box.

 ![Web advanced URL assembly](webadvancedurl.png)